m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 ## Deploy the Jakarta EE Application on Kubernetes
 * Open Eclipse.
-* Do a full build of the jakartaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
+* Get the monitoring version of the jakartaee-cafe application into the IDE.
+In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
+Then browse to where you have this repository code in your file system and select monitoring/jakartaee-cafe.
+Accept the rest of the defaults and finish.
-* Browse to where you have this repository code in your file system.
-You will now need to copy the war file to where we will build the Docker image next.
-You will find the war file under jakartaee/jakartaee-cafe/target.
-Copy the war file to monitoring/.
+* Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.
 * You should explore the Dockerfile in this directory used to build the Docker image.
-It starts from the `websphere-liberty` image, adds the `jakartaee-cafe.war` from the current directory in to the `dropins` directory, copies the PostgreSqQL driver `postgresql-42.2.4.jar` into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
+It starts from the `websphere-liberty` image, adds the `jakartaee-cafe.war` file to the `dropins` directory, copies the PostgreSqQL driver `postgresql-42.2.4.jar` into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
 * You should note the `server.xml`.
 We have enabled both MicroProfile Health and Metrics.
 * You should note the `jakartaee-cafe.yml`.
 We have added liveness and readiness probes that utilize the MicroProfile Health endpoints.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the monitoring/ directory.